brittrubil/miniproject1-practice/Section1.md

 - **MV:** moves files or directories from one location to another.
 The command would be listed as follows: mv [OPTIONS] source destination
 	- _Example:_ In order to move file 456.txt to directory /test the following command would be entered: mv 456.txt /test

+- **RM:** removes the files or directories.
+It would be used to delete those files or directories indicated.
+This would be done once they are no longer needed.
+To removed the following command would need to be entered: rm filename
+	- _Example:_ In removing file wrong.txt, the following would be entered rm wrong.txt